 A tiny space called a synapse connects neurons to one another.
 In a simple scenario, one neuron (the sender) sends a neurotransmitter message across the synapse and the next neuron (the receiver) receives that message by way of a receptor embedded on its surface.
-Receptors are tiny molecules that function like a lock on a door.
+Receptors are tiny molecules in nerve cells that function like a lock on a door.
 Receptors have chemical channels with particular shapes, which perfectly match the shape of neurotransmitter molecules that are sent across the synapse.
 When a "matching" neurotransmitter and receptor come into contact with each other, the neurotransmitter fits itself into the receptor molecule's channel.
 As a result, the receptor becomes activated or opened, just like when a key enters a lock and turns to open it.
 When there are no neurotransmitter molecules around to unlock the receptors, the receptors remain in a closed or inactive state.

 In music, it's not just the notes that make up a melody; it is also the spaces or rests between the notes that make each note stand out and be distinct.
 It's exactly the same with regard to neurotransmitters and synapses.
 There needs to be some quiet time between neurotransmitter messages for those messages to have any meaning.
 It is important that receptors be allowed to reset and deactivate between messages so that they can become ready to receive the next burst of neurotransmitters.
 In order to achieve this "resetting", the receptors relax and release their captured neurotransmitters back into the synapse where about 90% of them get taken up again (in a process called reuptake) by the original sending neuron.
 The neurotransmitters are then repackaged and reused the next time a message needs to be sent across the synapse.
 Even though this seems like a complicated set of steps, this entire information transmission cycle occurs in the brain within in a matter of seconds.
-Any problem that interrupts the smooth functioning of this chain of chemical events can negatively impact both the brain and nervous system.
+Any problem that interrupts the smooth functioning of this chain of chemical events can negatively impact both the human brain and nervous system.

 Depression has been linked to problems or imbalances in the brain with regard to the neurotransmitters serotonin, norepinephrine, and dopamine.
-The evidence is somewhat indirect on these points because it is very difficult to actually measure the level of neurotransmitter in a person's brain.
+The evidence is somewhat indirect on these points because it is very difficult to actually measure the level of neurotransmitter in various brain regions of a person's brain.
 What we do know is that antidepressant medications (used to treat the symptoms of depression) are known to act upon these particular neurotransmitters and their receptors.
 We'll talk more about antidepressant medications in the treatment section of this article.

 The neurotransmitter dopamine is also linked to depression.
 Dopamine plays an important role in regulating our drive to seek out rewards, as well as our ability to obtain a sense of pleasure.
-Low dopamine levels may in part explain why depressed people don't derive the same sense of pleasure out of activities or people that they did before becoming depressed.
+Low dopamine levels may in part explain why many depressed patients or people don't derive the same sense of pleasure out of activities or people that they did before becoming depressed.